drdna/Fgraminearum/ARGweaver.md

 9. Extend the ARGs further into the lo-diversity region (up to position 3,000,000):

-This produced the following tanglegram, which reveals a hi-diversity/hi-recombination region spanning positions 1,700,000 to 1,850,000:
+The portion from 1,000,000 to 2,000,000 produced the following tanglegram, which reveals a hi-diversity/hi-recombination region spanning positions 1,700,000 to 1,850,000:

 ![LD_tanglegram-test2.png](/data/LD_tanglegram-test2.png)

-and the following distribution of recombination dates:
+and the entire block (1,000,000 to 3,000,000) produced the following distribution of recombination dates:

 ![RecombinationAge2.png](/data/RecombinationAge2.png)